 Instagram has become an important platform, and I’m quite active.
 It’s more about Fotografiska at this point than my own art though.

 The Tumblr is a repository of my pieces.
 Each post has a key image, a number of installation shots, anecdotal material, and whatever text I added late at night while I post.
+Having said that, Tumblr decided to delete all nudity, so most of my posts are no longer visible.

 My Facebook Page has been deactivated because the algorithm effectively killed it, but occasionally I post something public from my personal FB account.